RareSonal/MortgageCalculator/README.md

 This project uses Azure Static Web Apps for automated deployment via GitHub Actions.
 Deployment is triggered on push to the master branch.

+# 📬 Contributions
+Pull requests and suggestions are welcome!
+If you'd like to add support for automatic PR-based deploy previews, CI testing, or multi-region deployment — open an issue or PR.